signalogic/SigSRF_SDK/codecs_readme.md

     #define DS_CODEC_INFO_PAYLOAD_SHIFT               /* returns payload shift specified in CODEC_PARAMS or TERMINATION_INFO structs at codec creation time, if any.
 Requires DS_CODEC_INFO_HANDLE flag.
 Default value is zero */
     #define DS_CODEC_INFO_LIST_TO_CLASSIFICATION      /* converts a codec audio classification list item (nInput1) to 0-3 letter classification string (currently EVS and AMR codecs supported) */
     #define DS_CODEC_INFO_NAME                        /* returns codec name in text string pointed to by pInfo.
 A typical string length is 5-10 char, and always less than CODEC_NAME_MAXLEN */
-    #define DS_CODEC_INFO_TYPE_FROM_NAME              /* returns a codec type enum if pInfo contains a standard codec name. codec_param is ignored.
-Standardized codec types and names used in all SigSRF libs and applications are defined in shared_include/codec.h (names are defined in get_codec_type_from_name()).
+    #define DS_CODEC_INFO_TYPE_FROM_NAME              /* returns a codec_type enum if pInfo contains a standard codec name. codec_param is ignored.
+Standardized codec_type enums and names used in all SigSRF libs and applications are defined in shared_include/codec.h (names are defined in get_codec_type_from_name()).
 Returns -1 if pInfo is NULL or codec name is not found */
     #define DS_CODEC_INFO_CMR_BITRATE                 /* returns requested bitrate from CMR (Change Mode Request) value given in nInput1.
 Applicable only to codecs that use CMR */

     #define DS_CODEC_INFO_BITRATE_CODE                /* when combined with DS_CODEC_INFO_CODED_FRAMESIZE, indicates nInput1 should be treated as a "bitrate code" instead of a bitrate.
 A bitrate code is typically found in the RTP payload header, for example a 4 bit field specifying 16 possible bitrates.
 Currently only EVS and AMR codecs support this flag, according to Table A.4 and A.5 in section A.2.2.1.2, "ToC byte" of EVS spec TS 26.445.
 See mediaTest source code for usage examples */